Society of Saint Pius X: Discussions with the Holy See (1988–2017)

-Nine years later, on 21 January 2009, the Holy See remitted the excommunications of the society's bishops that it had declared at the time of the 1988 consecrations and expressed the hope that all members of the society would follow this up by speedily returning to full communion with the Church.
+At the express request of the 4 bishops consecrated in 1988, in 2009 the Holy See remitted the excommunications of the SSPX's bishops that it had declared at the time of the 1988 consecrations, and expressed the hope that all members of the society would follow this up by speedily returning to full communion with the church.

 Discussions since then have been complex, stemming from the society's insistence that the teachings of the Second Vatican Council on ecumenism, religious liberty, and collegiality are inconsistent with Catholic teaching and doctrine, a claim that the Holy See views as unacceptable, but recent discussions have indicated the possibility of an understanding.
-In an interview on 4 March 2017 with DICI, the official news organ of the society, Bishop Bernard Fellay stated:Whether it is a question of religious liberty, collegiality, ecumenism, the new Mass, or even the new rites of the sacraments [...]
-And now all of a sudden, on these points that have been stumbling blocks, the emissaries from Rome tell us that they are open questions.In the same month of March 2017, Archbishop Guido Pozzo, the prelate in charge of the Pontifical Commission Ecclesia Dei, the Roman Curia's organ for traditionalist societies, stated that the Holy See and the society were close to an agreement regularizing the society's status.
-In a letter of the same month it was announced that Pope Francis authorized diocesan bishops to grant to SSPX priests faculties to officiate at a marriage valid in the Catholic Church in cases where no priest in good standing could do so.
+In an interview on 4 March 2017 with DICI, the official news organ of the society, Bishop Bernard Fellay stated:

+Whether it is a question of religious liberty, collegiality, ecumenism, the new Mass, or even the new rites of the sacraments [...]
+And now all of a sudden, on these points that have been stumbling blocks, the emissaries from Rome tell us that they are open questions.

+In the same month of March 2017, Archbishop Guido Pozzo, the prelate in charge of the Pontifical Commission Ecclesia Dei, the Roman Curia's organ for traditionalist societies, stated that the Holy See and the society were close to an agreement regularizing the society's status.
+In a letter of the same month, it was announced that Pope Francis authorized diocesan bishops to grant to SSPX priests faculties to officiate at a marriage valid in the Catholic Church in cases where no priest in good standing could do so.

 In July 2017 Bishop Fellay signed a document along with a number of other clergy and academics labelled as a "Filial Correction" of Pope Francis.
-In twenty-five-page document, which was made public in September after receiving no reply from the Holy See, they criticized the Pope for allegedly promoting heresy through various words, actions and omissions during his pontificate.
+In the twenty-five-page document, which was made public in September after receiving no reply from the Holy See, they criticized the Pope for allegedly promoting heresy through various words, actions and omissions during his pontificate.

 Expulsion of Bishop Williamson

-In August 2012, Bishop Richard Williamson, one of those illicitly consecrated by Lefebvre, administered the sacrament of confirmation to about 100 laypeople at the Benedictine Monastery of the Holy Cross in Nova Friburgo, Brazil, during an unauthorised visit to the State of Rio de Janeiro.
-The society's South American district superior, interlanguage Christian Bouchacourt, protested against his action on the SSPX website, saying that it was "a serious act against the virtue of obedience."
-In early October 2012, the leadership of the SSPX gave Williamson a deadline to declare his submission, instead of which he published an "open letter" asking for the resignation of the Superior General.
-On 4 October 2012, the Society expelled Williamson in a "painful decision" citing the failures "to show respect and obedience deserved by his legitimate superiors".
+In August 2012, Bishop Richard Williamson, one of those illicitly consecrated by Lefebvre, administered the sacrament of confirmation to about 100 laypeople at the Benedictine Monastery of the Holy Cross in Nova Friburgo, Brazil, during a visit to the State of Rio de Janeiro which had not been authorized by the Society's local leadership.
+The Society's South American district superior, Christian Bouchacourt, protested against his action on the Society's website, saying that it was "a serious act against the virtue of obedience."

+In early October 2012, the leadership of the Society gave Williamson a deadline to declare his submission; instead, he published an "open letter" asking for the resignation of Bishop Bernard Fellay as Superior General of the Society.
+On 4 October 2012, the Society expelled Williamson in what it described as a "painful decision" citing the failures "to show respect and obedience deserved by his legitimate superiors".